Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 149.0

-Xavier has gone 4-4-0 against the spread, while Cincinnati's ATS record this season is 4-3-0.
+Xavier has compiled a 4-4-0 record against the spread this season, while Cincinnati is 4-3-0.
 The Musketeers have a 4-4-0 record hitting the over, while games involving the Bearcats have a record of 5-2-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM